Sharon Van Etten: Career

+2007–2010: Because I Was in Love and Epic

 Van Etten self-released handmade CDs until 2009, when her debut studio recording was released.
 Before her studio debut, she worked at Astor Wines and as a publicist at Ba Da Bing Records.

-2009: Because I Was in Love

 Van Etten's debut, Because I Was in Love, was released on May 26, 2009, on Language of Stone, and was manufactured and distributed by Drag City.
 Because I Was in Love was produced by Greg Weeks at Hexham Head studio in Philadelphia.

-2010: Epic

 On September 21, 2010, Van Etten released her second studio album, Epic, on Ba Da Bing Records.
 With no set band at the time, Van Etten called on friends Jeffrey Kish, Dave Hartley, Jessica Larrabee, and Andy LaPlant of She Keeps Bees, Cat Martino, Meg Baird, Jim Callan, and Brian Christinzio.
 The first song recorded for the album was "Love More", recorded in December 2009 by record producer Brian McTear for Weathervane Music's Shaking Through documentary video series.
 The remainder of the album was produced by Brian McTear with engineer Amy Morrissey in May 2010 at Miner Street Recordings in Philadelphia.
 NPR described it as possessing "a fuller sound compared to the super-spare arrangements on her first two self-produced albums, but Epic still feels incredibly intimate, with lots of room to breathe and unfold."